Invoices

 This section explores how invoices are structured and operate within a particular contract.
 The initial focus is on RGB identifiers, which are integral to the operation of the system and may be encountered by users in various forms.
 These identifiers are unique to each component of the system, including contracts, assets, and interfaces, ensuring a standardized method of identification throughout the system.

-Identifiers and their Encoding
+Identifiers and their encoding

-Each element within the system, be it a contract, schema, interface, interface or asset is assigned a unique identifier.
+Each element within the system, be it a contract, schema, interface, interface Implementation, or asset is assigned a unique identifier.
 These identifiers are not arbitrary strings but are carefully encoded using base58, a method chosen for its efficiency and readability.
 Furthermore, these identifiers are prefixed with a descriptor (in the form of a URL or URN) indicating their type, such as rgb: .
-This prefixing strategy ensures clarity regarding the nature of each identifier, preventing confusion with other URL and misuse.
+This prefixing strategy ensures clarity regarding the nature of each identifier, preventing confusion with other URLs and misuse.

 Enhancing Human Readability through Chunking

-The concept of chunking have been introduced as a means to enhance the readability and verifiability of these identifiers.
+The concept of chunking has been introduced as a means to enhance the readability and verifiability of these identifiers.
 This technique, commonly used in phone and credit card numbers, breaks down long strings into smaller, more manageable segments.
 This feature not only aids in human parsing but also in verification processes, where checking the integrity of an identifier involves examining specific segments, such as the checksum at the end.
 Chunking, thereby, offers a balance between security and usability, with each chunk providing a certain level of security assurance.
 For example, having 256-bit strings divided into six blocks means that each chunk adds about 256/6 (~42) bits of security.

 An identifier for an RGB contract could be represented, by the following ContractId encoded string: